doswelleth-zz/lambda-house-weekly/second-edition.md

 Speaking of The Group, the weekend get-togethers continue.
 Lambda House kids are squarely uninvited though we would probably not be turned away were we to crash the party (as I had a few weeks ago).
 But the kids are starting to feel it.
 Sure, we make our own fun, on and off premise, but we are pariahs.
-The Group is distant and civil as if we were terminally ill.
+The Group is distant and civil as if we were terminally ill and contagious.
 Group spawn, A. and S., however, who co-exist with us, are solid.
 And to be honest so are the others.
 Plainly, there is no need for The Group to invest any quality time into us, as our days are numbered (more on that, later).